smithblack-0/CognitionEngineering/docs/Simple Universal Prompting System/Overview.md

 # Overview

-The Simple Universal Prompting System (SUPS) is a system consisting of a prompting frontend and configuration language, a flow control language, an IR compiler, and a final backend consisting of a FSM designed to operate without python flow control on the GPU,
+The Simple Universal Prompting System (SUPS) is a proposed system consisting of a prompting frontend and configuration language, a flow control language, an IR compiler, and a final backend consisting of a FSM designed to operate without python flow control on the GPU,